JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Hey,” I said to the kids sitting on the stoop.
 They said hey back, both looked at each other and then one bluntly said, “You don’t go to Midwood, right?”
 I looked at my friend and said, “Nope.
 I go to Lincoln.”
 And the kids on the stoop looked at each other and one of them said, “Lincoln?”
 And after a pregnant pause added, “I think my dad went to Lincoln.”
 And with that one of them passed a joint to the other person.
 Me and my friend stood there waint for it to be passed onto us but that never happened.

-And with that we headed inside the Brownstone to see what was up with the party.
-As we walked in nothing seemed dour, but not much seemed like a party.
-There was literally just a bowl of chips, a bowl of some pretzels and a cooler with a humble amount of beer in it.
-Some people were sitting around on a nearby couch, others on the stairs.
-Some music was playing, but it wasn’t too loud.
-A guy was sitting on the stairs either tuning or playing an acoustic guitar.
+And then—without a word spoken between us—we headed inside the Brownstone to see what the party was all about.

+As we walked into the place nothing seemed dour or negative, but not much seemed to be happening that could be considerd a “party” in any way.
+It all seemed dead.
+There was literally just a lone bowl of chips sitting next to a lone bowl of some pretzels and a small cooler with a humble amount of beer—and maybe a wine bottle—in it and not much else.

+Some people were sitting around on a nearby couch and there were a few others on the stairs.
+Some music was playing, but it wasn’t too loud or anything too great.
+A guy was sitting on the stairs either tuning or playing an acoustic guitar if that could be considered anything.

 “Well, I guess this is it,” I said to my friend.
 We then both looked around and shrugged and decided to see what was happening upstairs.